hluk/CopyQ/docs/writing-commands-and-adding-functionality.rst

 If enabled, the command is triggered whenever assigned shortcut is pressed.

 This command is **not applied on data** in clipboard nor selected items.

+.. _command-dialog-script:

+Script
+""""""

+If enabled, the command is script which is loaded before any other script is started.
+This allows overriding existing functions and creating new ones (allowing new command line arguments to be used).

+See :ref:`commands-script`.

+.. _command-dialog-display:

+Display
+"""""""

+If enabled, the command is used to modify item data before displaying.
+Use ``data()`` to retrieve current item data and ``setData()`` to modify the data to display (these are not stored permanently).

+See :ref:`commands-display`.

 Group: Match Items
 ''''''''''''''''''